gvwilson/sdxpy/src/template/index.md

 If the variable can't be found,
 `Env.find` returns `None` instead of raising an exception:

-[% inc file="env.py" %]
+[% inc file="env.py" keep="body" %]

 ## Visiting Nodes {: #template-nodes}

+As [%x check %] explained,
-HTML pages have a nested structure, so we will process them using the [%i "Visitor pattern" "Visitor" %] [%i "design pattern" %].
+HTML pages are usually stored in memory as trees and processed using the [%i "Visitor pattern" "Visitor" %] [%i "design pattern" "pattern" %].
-`Visitor`'s [%i "constructor" %] takes the root node of the [%i "DOM tree" %] as an argument and saves it.
+We therefore create a `Visitor` class whose [%i "constructor" %] takes the root node of the [%i "DOM tree" %] as an argument and saves it.
-When we call `Visitor.walk` without a value, it starts recursing from that saved root;
+Calling `Visitor.walk` without a value starts [%i "recursion" %] from that saved root;
-if `.walk` is given a value (as it is during recursive calls), it uses that instead.
+when `.walk` is given a value (as it is during recursive calls), it uses that instead.

 [% inc file="visitor.py" %]

 `Visitor` defines two [%g abstract_method "abstract methods" %] `open` and `close` that are called when we first arrive at a node and when we are finished with it.
+These methods are called "abstract" because we can't actually use them: any attempt to do so will [%i "raise" %] an [%i "exception" %], which means [%i "child class" "child classes" %] *must* override them.
-We cannot use `Visitor` itself—it is an [%g abstract_class "abstract class" %].
+(In object-oriented terminology, this means that `Visitor` is an [%g abstract_class "abstract class" %].)
-Instead,
-we must derive a class from `Visitor` that defines these two methods.
 This approach is different from that of the visitor in [%x check %], where we defined do-nothing methods so that derived classes could override only the ones they needed.

 The `Expander` class is specialization of `Visitor` that uses an `Env` to keep track of variables.
-It imports handlers for each type of special node—we will write those in a moment—and uses them to process each type of node:
+It imports handlers for each type of special node—we will explore those in a moment—and saves them along with a newly-created environment and a list of strings making up the output:

+[% inc file="expander.py" keep="construct" %]

+When recursion encounters a new node it calls `open` to do one of three things:

 1. If the node is plain text, copy it to the output.

 1. If there is a handler for the node, call the handler's `open` or `close` method.

-1. Otherwise, open or close a regular [%i "tag" %].
+1. Otherwise, open a regular [%i "tag" %].

-[% inc file="expander.py" omit="open" %]
+[% inc file="expander.py" keep="open" %]

-To check if there is a handler for a particular node and get it if there is we just look at the node's attributes:
+`Expander.close` works much the same way.
+Both methods find handlers by comparing the DOM node's attributes to the keys in the dictionary of handlers built during construction:
+{: .continue}

 [% inc file="expander.py" keep="handlers" %]

 Finally, we need a few helper methods to show tags and generate output:
+{: .continue}

 [% inc file="expander.py" keep="helpers" %]

-Notice that this class adds strings to an array and joins them all right at the end rather than concatenating strings repeatedly.
+Notice that `Expander` adds strings to an array and joins them all right at the end rather than concatenating strings repeatedly.
 Doing this is more efficient;
 it also helps with debugging,
 since each string in the array corresponds to a single method call.
-{: .continue}

 ## Implementing Handlers {: #template-handlers}

-At this point
-we have built a lot of infrastructure but haven't actually processed any special nodes.
-To do that,
+Our last task is to implement the handlers for filling in variables' values, looping, and so on.
+We could define an [%i "abstract class" %] with `open` and `close` methods, derive one class for each of the template expander's capabilities, and then construct one instance of each class for `Expander` to use, but there's a simpler way.
+When Python executes the statement `import something` it executes the file `something.py`, saves the result in a specialized dictionary-like object, and assigns that object to the variable `something`.
+That object can also be saved in data structures like lists and dictionaries or passed as an argument to a function just like numbers, functions, and classes—remember, programs are just data.

-let's write a handler that copies a constant number into the output:
+Let's write a pair of functions that each take an expander and a node as inputs and expand a DOM node with a `z-num` attribute to insert a number into the output:

 [% inc file="z_num.py" %]

-The `z_num` expander is a class, but we don't plan to create instances of it.
-Instead,
-it's just a way to manage a pair of related `open` and `close` functions, which we declare as [%i "static method" "static methods" %].
 When we enter a node like `<span z-num="123"/>` this handler asks the expander to show an [%i "opening tag" %] followed by the value of the `z-num` attribute.